COVID-19 and changes to RA Programs

 - Please supervise your child in washing their hands before they come to camp.

 - Keep your child out of camp if they have any symptoms of sickness, or if anyone in your household has had close contact with someone who has symptoms that could be COVID.

 - A confirmation letter will be sent the week before your program begins.
 Please check this letter for details on drop-off procedure at your location.
 Most locations will require campers to stay in their car for a temperature check and health questions.
 Please wear a mask and guide your child to wear a mask during sign-in.

 - Your child will be led to their small questing group and will wash their hands.

 - On the first day of camp, all Questers will be taught the COVID safety protocols.

 - Campers and staff will be masked unless outdoors and 6 feet apart.
 Anytime indoors, masks will be required.

 - Social distancing and mask-wearing for all ages will be required.
 The only exception to social distancing will be short sword duels that will bring the Questers closer than six feet from each other.

 - All programs will occur outdoors unless it is raining.
-There are outdoor rain shelters at some sites, and there are clean indoor private school facilities at all sites.

 - Bathrooms and all common items such as door handles and Swasher swords are sanitized frequently.